TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 1/1 Kings 1.18.md

 ---

-And now, behold, Adonijah reigneth; and thou, my lord the king, knowest it not:
+Now, behold, Adonijah reigns; and you, my lord the king, don't know it.